wking/swc-boot-camps/contributing/boot-camp-pages.md

 The [gh-pages branch][gh-pages] of the [boot-camps repo][boot-camps] is available for making web pages for particular boot camps.
 We use GitHub Pages' built-in [Jekyll][] rendering.

 This wiki page covers simple Jekyll-rendered boot camp pages.
 You can also compile a website using another generator and easily include its output in the `gh-pages` branch using Git submodules.
-This workflow is discussed [[here|Stand-Alone-Boot-Camp-Sites]].
+This workflow is discussed [here][stand-alone-boot-camp-sites].

 # <a id="jekyll" /> About Jekyll and GitHub Pages